Kilgariff, Northern Territory

 Kilgariff is a suburb of Alice Springs located in the Northern Territory of Australia about 1290 km south of the territory capital of Darwin and about 7 km south of the municipal seat in the Alice Springs central business district.
 Kilgariff is located within the federal division of Lingiari, the territory electoral division of Braitling and the local government area of the Town of Alice Springs.
+It is on the traditional Country of the Arrernte people.

 History

-Kilgariff is situated in the Arrernte traditional Aboriginal country.
+Kilgariff is situated on the traditional Country of the Arrernte people.